OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 conda config --add channels bioconda
 ```

-The `conda info` command (described above) can be used to verify the list of channels
+The `conda info` command (described earier on this page) can be used to verify
-that are currently configured, among other pieces of information.
+the list of channels that are currently configured, among other pieces of information.

 ![Section of 'conda info' output listing configured channels.](conda-info-channels.png)

 ## List installed packages

 The `conda list` command can be used to list the packages installed in the current
-environment
+environment.

 ```bash
 conda list